melisound/trainings/blast.md

 $ blastn -help
 ```

+# Running blast

 It looks like we are ready to start doing some fancy blasting!
-Here is the second one-liner we need:
+Here is the  one-liner we need:

 ```